 It’s National Coming Out Day!
-Closet doors up and down the country are being wrenched off their hinges and brand-new LGBTs are taking their tentative steps on the Yellow Brick Road.
+Closet doors up and down the country are being wrenched off their hinges and brand-new LGBTQ younglings are taking their tentative steps on the Yellow Brick Road.
 And what a rocky road it can be.
 But you can help!

 1. “Sorry ladies/boys!
 They’re gay!”

 This is a popular one in the media when someone comes out as gay and is therefore immediately unavailable to the opposite sex.
 Never mind that it reduces the person to little more than an object of fantasy and devalues their own personal journey and makes it about their usefulness to others, eh?